Xilinx/vmk180-trd/docs/source/docs/platform1/docs/sw_arch_platform.md

 ### The Host machine software stack is horizontally divided into the following layers

 * Application layer (user-space)
-	- An opencv based application, which interprets user inputs to endpoint PCIe BAR register.
-	- An opencv based GUI is used to display filtered data received from endpoint.
+	- A Qt based command-line application to display media content on monitor received from endpoint.

 * Middleware layer (user-space)
-	- Here application uses Qt as a cross-platform framework to display video through opencv.
-	- Here application uses GLib to stop usecase-1 by monitoring standard input.
+	- Pcie host lib to access PCIe BAR register and perform dma transfers.

 * Operating system (OS) layer (kernel-space)
 	- Provides a stable, well-defined API to user-space.
  	- Includes device drivers and kernel frameworks (subsystems).